 The certainty of the assessment is low to medium.
 Evidence from existing research supports the relationship for cause and effect, but the magnitude of species response cannot reliably be predicted from a given magnitude change in spawning habitat area.
 Fish may use only small sections of the total area that appears suitable relative to gravel quality and flow depth and velocity.
 Superimposition of redds may be unpredictable.
-The proportion of spawning habitat used is not available; therefore, the assessment of effects on spawning habitat area assumes that all of the available spawning habitat is potentially used.
+The proportion of spawning habitat area assumes that all of the available spawning habitat is potentially used.
 The potential for redd superimposition is not considered.